NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/extensibility/key-management.md

 * Revoke one or more keys and persist the revocation information to storage.

+>[!WARNING]
-Warning: Writing an IKeyManager is a very advanced task, and the majority of developers should not attempt it.
+> Writing an IKeyManager is a very advanced task, and the majority of developers should not attempt it.
 Instead, most developers should take advantage of the facilities offered by the [XmlKeyManager](xref:security/data-protection/extensibility/key-management#data-protection-extensibility-key-management-xmlkeymanager) class.

 <a name=data-protection-extensibility-key-management-xmlkeymanager></a>